Email Tracking in Google Analytics with MailChimp

 Log into Google Analytics and open up your Real Time reports to see people opening your emails in real time.
 Can I get a “woop-woop?”

 Now, when someone opens up your email, it will record an Email Open as a metric, and you’ll see this showing up in your event tracking reports:

-In my next post, I’ll show you how to connect visits from the same visitor across devices.
+In Part 2, I show you how to connect visits from the same visitor across devices.
 This will let you see if John Doe opened your email on his phone, then later visited your site from a link in the email on his desktop, then came to your site from a paid search ad on his tablet.

 Jim Gianoglio is our Digital Analytics Engineer.
 He works with implementation, analysis of Google Analytics, and spearheads the LunaMetrics Google Analytics seminars across the country.
 Want to see him in action?
 He'll be heading our Google Analytics training in Los Angeles.
 Before succumbing to the siren song of analytics, he led the SEO campaigns of Fortune 500 companies in the insurance, retail and CPG industries.
 Things you didn’t know about Jim: he runs marathons, photographs weddings and has done voiceovers for TV commercials.